MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning

 \subsection{Ablation Studies}

-To assess the contribution of MoEMeta's three key components, attentive neighbor aggregation, mixture of experts (MoE), and task-tailored local adaptation, we report the ablation study of MoEMeta on Nell-One under 1-shot and 5-shot settings, and FB15K-One under 3-shot setting in Table~\ref{tab:ablation}. \begin{itemize}[leftmargin=*] \item\textbf{Removing Neighbor Aggregation (w/o N.A)}, which removes the first term in Eq.~\ref{eq:neighbor-agg}, results in a moderate performance decrease across all settings.
+To assess the contribution of MoEMeta's three key components, attentive neighbor aggregation, MoE-based meta-knowledge learning, and task-tailored local adaptation, we report ablation results on Nell-One under the 1-shot and 5-shot settings, and FB15K-One under the 3-shot setting in Table~\ref{tab:ablation}. \begin{itemize}[leftmargin=*] \item\textbf{Removing attentive Neighbor Aggregation (w/o N.A)}, which removes the first term in Eq.~\ref{eq:neighbor-agg}, results in a moderate performance decrease across all settings.
 This suggests the importance of incorporating neighboring information to enhance entity representations. \item\textbf{Replacing MoE (w/o MoE)} with an MLP-based relation-meta learner from~\citep{MetaR} leads to a significant performance decline; MRR drops by 9.6\% and 13.6\% under 1-shot and 5-shot settings on Nell-One, and 5.0\% under 3-shot setting on FB15K-One.
 This underscores MoE's indispensable role in acquiring relational prototypes as generalizable meta-knowledge. \item\textbf{Ablating task-tailored Local Adaptation (w/o L.A)}, where the learned relation-meta is directly applied to the query set, also causes a significant performance drop across datasets.
 This suggests that global meta-knowledge alone is insufficient, highlighting the crucial role of task-tailored adaptation for capturing local distinct patterns and improving generalization across tasks.

 \end{itemize}